ramdootp/cisco-kubeflow-starter-pack/apps/healthcare/covid/onprem/pipelines/chest-xray/README.md

-# Chest Xray Predicton using Pipelines
+# Chest-Xray Predicton using pipelines

 ## What we're going to build

-Train and serve Chest Xray model using KF pipeline, and predict xray result from Jupyter notebook.
+Train and serve chest-xray model using KF pipeline, and predict xray result from Jupyter notebook.

 ![TF-Chest Xray Pipeline](pictures/0-xray-graph.PNG)